mjedari/api-crawler/README.md

 ## Drawbacks

 I've tried to deliver new to high quality code.
 But still there are some drawback that due to the limited time I decided to put it off.
-One of them was not handling well the shot downing process.
+One of them was not handling well the shut-downing process.
+Although the code base is fully testable, I didn't write **tests** for main components.
+This would be my next step to fully complete the task.